Photo: KT Miller

-Why take population counts?
+Why take population counts and track polar bears?
 They help scientists understand how the bears are faring.
-Long-term studies are especially important for understanding trends and for raising alarm bells as necessary.
+Long-term studies are especially important for understanding trends and for ringing alarm bells as necessary.

 Data from the Southern Beaufort Sea population, for example, helped lead to the U.S. decision to list the polar bear as a threatened species.
 The scientists collect data on:

-Scientists in the field place satellite collars on a select number of bears every spring.
-The technology lets research teams follow polar bears across the Arctic from the comfort of a warm office hundreds of miles away.
-Especially in winter, we have no other practical means of learning about polar bears during 24 hours of darkness, when arctic blizzards howl and temperatures plunge.
+Scientists in the field place satellite collars on a select number of bears every fall in certain areas.
+The technology lets research teams follow polar bears across the Arctic from the comfort of a warm office thousands of miles away.
+Especially in winter, we have no other practical means of learning about polar bears during 24 hours of darkness, when Arctic blizzards howl and temperatures plunge.

 The collars allow scientists to:

-The collars are designed to fall off on their own in 14 months.
-Interesting fact:only female bears can wear collars.
-A male polar bear's neck is as wide as its head, so the collar just slips off!
+The collars are designed to fall off on their own in about 14 months.
+Interesting fact: only female bears can wear collars.
+A male polar bear's neck is wider than its head, so the collar just slips off!

-You can follow some of the satellite-collared polar bears on our Bear Tracker Map.
+You can follow some of the satellite-collared polar bears on our Polar Bear Tracker Map.

-Tracking technology continues to improve, so scientists are developing a new collar design as well as alternative tracking methods.
-These include smaller ear- and glue-on satellite tags.
-The non-collar tags don't deliver as much data—but they will allow scientists to track adult males and subadult bears, which will add to our understanding of polar bear ecology.
-Another innovation in the works is a "Burr on Fur" design being developed in partnership with 3M.
+Tracking technology continues to improve, so scientists are developing new collar designs as well as alternative tracking methods.
+These include a small "Burr on Fur" design that we’re developing in partnership with 3M.
 It will allow scientists to attach a small tracking device to a polar bear's fur.

-Many parts of the Arctic are so remote that scientists can only make rough estimates about how many polar bears are there.
-In fact, of the 19 polar bear populations, 11 are classified as data-deficient.
+Other innovations include aerial surveys, which will let researchers take population counts by air.
+Polar Bears International helped fund studies to refine this approach because many parts of the Arctic are so remote that scientists can only make rough estimates about how many polar bears are there.
+In fact, of the 19 polar bear populations, 10 are classified as data-deficient.

 Current Population Projects